Valuations and the Hopf Monoid of Generalized Permutahedra: Valuations from Hopf theory

-Another application regards character theory of Hopf monoids, which states that multiplicative functions on a Hopf monoid give rise to polynomial invariants, quasisymmetric functions, and ordered set partitions associated to the elements in the Hopf monoid \cite{AA17}\cite{ABS06}\cite{AM10}.
-This construction has been used often to describe complicated combinatorial invariants in terms of simpler functions as well as to study combinatorial reciprocity, see \cite{AA17} or \cite{RG14} for examples.
+Another application regards the character theory of Hopf monoids.
+This theory shows that multiplicative functions on a Hopf monoid give rise to polynomial invariants, quasisymmetric functions, and ordered set partitions associated to the elements in the Hopf monoid \cite{AA17}\cite{ABS06}\cite{AM10}.
+This construction has been used often to describe complicated combinatorial invariants in terms of simpler functions as well as to study combinatorial reciprocity; see \cite{AA17} or \cite{RG14} for examples.